 Salespeople and their managers definitely do not (and more importantly, should not!) belong to this category.
 Yet sometimes, even they can have an off day.
 Maybe the day’s outbound calls didn’t go as expected or certain goals weren’t met.

-For this purpose, we’ve compiled a list of handy tips that you as a salesperson or manager can use to improve upon your outbound calling.
+For this purpose, we’ve compiled a list of handy outbound and cold calling tips that you as a salesperson or manager can use to improve upon your calls.

 Tip 1: Define your Objectives and Goals